Frequently Asked Questions

 - I want to learn more about the County’s history and archaeology.
 Where do I start?

-The Cultural Resources Division, in coordination with non-profits like Lost Towns Project, Inc. and Anne Arundel County Trust for Preservation, Inc. offer citizens the opportunity to rediscover Anne Arundel County’s history first hand.
+The Cultural Resources Division, in coordination with non-profits like Lost Towns Project, Inc. and Anne Arundel County Trust for Preservation, Inc. offer citizens the opportunity to rediscover Anne Arundel County’s history first hand through our Preservation Stewardship Program.
 Whether you are a retiree or a college student, or even if you are just curious and just want to see how archaeology happens, we have an activity that will suit your interests.
 We offer internships, regular workshops and lectures, and we encourage the general public to dig alongside the County’s professional archaeologist, volunteer in our lab, or research the County’s past at the Maryland State Archives.
 No prior experience is necessary, just an enthusiasm for the past.
-Email Dr. Zac Singer at [email protected] to learn more!
+Email Drew Webster at [email protected] to learn more!